 Step 1: Apply RFID Tags to Identify the Assets

-You need to attach RFID tags to each of your physical assets.
+You need to attach asset tracking RFID tags to each of your physical assets.
 It depends on the type of RFID tag whether signals are sent and received actively, passively or semi-passively.
 They keep information on the electronic product code of an item, together with history and maintenance requirements (depending on the tag type).

-RFID Tags to Identify the Assets
+How Does an RFID Asset Tracking Work?
+Step 1: Apply RFID Tags to Identify the Assets

 Step 2: The attached RFID tag transmits signal